Welcome to Juanita Hills Animal Hospital

 Juanita Hills Animal Hospital is here to take care of your pet’s needs during the COVID-19 pandemic.
 Veterinary services are classified as essential by Washington State during the Stay at Home Order.

 I If you live in Kirkland or the surrounding area and need a trusted veterinarian to care for your pets – look no further.
 Drs.
-Monica Tine, Courtney Wiese, and Daiga Rozensteine are here for you!
+Monica Tine, Courtney Wiese, Daiga Rozensteine and Rachel Loesch are here for you!

 As a full-service animal hospital, we welcome both emergency cases and pets in need of routine medical, surgical, and dental care.
 Our doctors have many years of experience treating serious conditions and offering preventive care.